Kenshiro-28/MAGI/README.md

 - Metacognitive Consolidation: Synthesize, critique, calibrate confidence, rebut objections.

 To revert to the default model reasoning without applying any custom protocol, simply remove all contents from the file **core_protocol.txt** or delete the file.

+## Toolchain

+MAGI's toolchain acts as a modular system for registering and calling tools, similar to frameworks like Langchain.
+It allows MAGI to dynamically select and execute tools based on task needs, chaining their outputs into responses.
+Tools are enabled through the plugin system by editing the file **config.cfg**.

+The plugin system includes the following tools:

+- Code Runner plugin: adds a tool to generate and execute Python code.
+- Image generation plugin: adds a tool to generate images.
+- Web plugin: adds a tool to browse the web.

 ## AI modes